silexphp/Silex/doc/intro.rst

 Introduction
 ============

+**WARNINIG** You are reading documentation for the Silex 1.x branch, which is not maintained anymore.
+You should upgrade to Silex 2.x.

 Silex is a PHP microframework.
 It is built on the shoulders of `Symfony`_ and `Pimple`_ and also inspired by `Sinatra`_.